mehdee81/imte/README.md

 # imve
-A package for converting images to vectors and vectors to images.
+A package for converting images to tensors and tensors to images.

 # Image Processor

-The Image Processor is a command-line tool that allows you to convert images to vectors and vice versa.
+The Image Processor is a command-line tool that allows you to convert images to tensors and vice versa.
 It provides a simple and efficient way to manipulate image files.

 ## Features

-- Convert images to vectors
+- Convert images to tensors
-- Convert vectors to images
+- Convert tensors to images
 - Remove files

 ## Requirements